muratk3n/thirdwave/en/tweets/2020/week3.md

 # Tweets - Week 3

 Told ya.
-With EU relationship weakening, u r powned by US ow.
+With EU relationship weakening, u r p'owned by US now.
 Next up is a full, hearty, nice stew of chlorinated chicken, and four-eyed fish right out of Hudson River.